My 10 Favorite Books

 6. The Alienist by Caleb Carr

-Alienist is a now seldom used term for a psychologist or psychiatrist, but as this book recounts events occurring in 1896, it’s an apt title.
+Alienist is a now seldom used term for a psychiatrist, but as this book recounts events occurring in 1896, it’s an apt title.
 Carr uses a fascinating technique of combining real life historical figures with fictional characters to weave a captivating tale of employing new investigative techniques to identify and apprehend a serial killer in New York City.
-At the end of the nineteenth century, that meant fingerprinting and a form a psychological profiling.
-This is a hefty read at 496 pages, but it is so well written, you’ll be eager for more when you turn the last page.
+At the end of the nineteenth century, that meant fingerprinting and a undeveloped form of psychological profiling.
+This is a hefty 496 pages, but it is so well written, you’ll be done before you realize it.

 7. Salem’s Lot by Stephen King

 I read this second novel of King’s sitting in a temporary building when I was supposed to be studying eighth grade history.
-As was usual at that time, our teacher was also a coach, and had better things to do than teaching us about the Civil War, so as long as we weren’t disruptive and disturbing other classes, we were left to our own devices, much of the time.
 It was probably a little more book than I should have been reading at that time, but the tale of a small Maine town being taken over by vampires was more than I could resist.
+King has a way of writing that makes the most improbable situations the stuff that your nightmares are made of.
 The movie was disappointing, but the book still scares the pants off of me, today.

 8. One L by Scott Turow

-Before there was John Grisham, there was Scott Turow, at least in this instance.
-One L, published in 1977, is a non-fiction account of Turow’s first year at Harvard Law School (One L/1L/One Law references first year law students, Two L /2L/Two Law second year students, etc.).
+Before there was John Grisham, there was Scott Turow.
+One L is a non-fiction account of Turow’s first year at Harvard Law School (One L/1L/One Law references first year law students).
 Now, while I did not attend Harvard Law School, and I went roughly 20 years after he attended, I can honestly tell you, my experience was not that much different.
-Turow so accurately captured the struggle I think every law student goes through balancing the intensive work with supporting yourself and trying to remember life outside of school.
-I think it’s a must read for everyone even considering going to law school or any post-graduate work.
+Turow so accurately captured the struggle of balancing the intensive work with supporting yourself and trying to remember life outside of school.
+It’s a must read for everyone even considering going to law school.

 A friend had recommended this book a long time before I actually read it, and then when I did, I wished I’d read it sooner.
 Described as a book of non-fiction written in a novelistic style, this follows Dr. H.H.
 Holmes’ reign of terror that haunted the city of Chicago during the 1893 World’s Fair.
 Holmes is touted as America’s first serial killer and this book will surely give you a little pause in the quiet hours of the night.